zenorocha/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/client-to-site-vpn.md

 ![Topology 1 - DXP Cloud VPN client-to-site topology](./client-to-site-vpn/images/01.png)

 Subscribers can use redundant VPN tunnels by mapping their connections between their DXP Cloud services to their corresponding VPN server's IP addresses.
-The redundancy is placed in different availability zones to provide more resiliency.
+The redundancy is placed in different availability zones to provide resiliency.
 The client-to-site approach covers connecting to a service running on the company network.
 This model is recommended for the containerized architecture and Kubernetes network layer provided.

 ## Configuration

-This client to site VPN feature supports the following protocols:
+The client to site VPN feature supports the following protocols:

 * IPsec (IKEv1, IKEv2, L2TP)
 * OpenVPN